 This prestigious location is also home to a number of luxury brands.
 Legendary perfume maker Guerlain has had its premises here in a listed building since 1913, while the Louis Vuitton flagship – nothing short of a cathedral of luxury – doubles as a contemporary art museum, to the delight of visitors.
 The high-end American jewellery brand Tiffany & Co has also sited its boutique along the famous Paris avenue.
 A sister store to the flagship on New York’s Fifth Avenue, it is a setting straight out of the Audrey Hepburn film Breakfast at Tiffany’s!
 You’ll also find other renowned makers of designer jewellery and watches on the avenue, like Cartier and Mauboussin.

-Foodies will find many delights to sample on a stroll along the Champs-Élysées: there is a Ladurée, known for mouth-watering French macarons, and a Kusmi Tea store with an array of exquisite teas, while a unique sensory experience mingling fragrance and pâtisserie is to be had at 86 Champs, an innovative concept store that’s the result of a tie-up between Pierre Hermé and L’Occitane.
+Foodies will find many delights to sample on a stroll along the Champs-Élysées: there is a Ladurée, known for mouth-watering French macarons, while a unique sensory experience mingling fragrance and pâtisserie is to be had at 86 Champs, an innovative concept store that’s the result of a tie-up between Pierre Hermé and L’Occitane.

 A culture break

 The Champs-Élysées is a cultural hotspot, boasting cinemas, theatres, exhibition venues … take your pick!

 If you’re keen to visit an exhibition, there is a Paris must-see only a short distance from the Champs-Élysées roundabout: the imposing Grand Palais.
 Built for the Universal Exhibition in 1900, this monument hosts the supersize exhibitions held in the French capital.
 And, just across the street, you can admire the superb collection of artworks at the Petit Palais.